Section 9 of the Income Tax Act - Income Deemed to Accrue or Arise in India

 Let’s get familiar with various sub-sections under section 9 of the Income Tax Act.

-The sub-section 9(1)(i) outlines the income accruing/arising from a business connection in India.
-It also considers the income gained through transferring capital assets in India.
+The sub-section 9(1)(i) outlines the income accruing/arising from a business connection in India or from any property in India, or from any asset or source of Income in India or through transferring capital assets in India.
 This subsection applies to an intimate connection between a resident and a non-resident.
 This connection fosters profits, and the non-resident earns an income.

 As per this subsection, the business connection is said to be established between a non-resident and a person in India if that person: